Best CPU for RX 7700 XT in 2025 – our top picks tested

 What processor is in the RX 7700 XT?

 Inside the RX 7700 XT, you can find the Navi 32 XL GPU processor.
 Created with the 5 and 6nm TSMC process in an MCM split design, it comes in a die size of 346mm².
-Consisting of 28.1 billion transistors, it has plenty of cores and features onboard that are clocked in at a fairly fast pace.
+Featuring 28.1 billion transistors, it comprises numerous cores and onboard components that operate at a relatively high clock speed.

 What is the best CPU for RX 7700 XT?